ervinn/windowsPopup/README.md

 The second level is in your predifined window variable specified in the '**WindowsPopupConfig.js**' file.
 There are two pre-defined variables are already defined.
 Those are ``` var preDefineWindowOne ''' and ''' var preDefineWindowTwo '''.
 Feel free to modify any of the values.
 Modify only the values.
 If you are a javaScript developer, it is obvious what you can and can not be modified.

 Also feel free to define additional pre-defined windows.
-All predefined windows mus be added to the ``` var preWindows = {}; ``` object.
-Note, the key is the window name, that is the name attribute you specify in the ```<win-pop name="..." /> ``` .
+All predefined windows mus be added to the ``` var preWindows = {}; ``` object. _NOTE_: the key in the JavaScript object is the window name, that is the name attribute you specify in the ```<win-pop name="..." /> ``` directives.

-Note: other additional config values that will be added in the future will follow these three level logic configuration.
+_NOTE_: other additional config values that will be added in the future will follow these three level logic configuration.